cleverdumb/sandLang/doc.md

 2) For each chosen square, all the rules of the atom type is checked in order, centred on the atom based on position of origin property
 3) Each square of the *match rule* is then checked.
 If all of them matches the corresponding square, then the *result rule* is executed

+Rules can be copied from other atoms with `inherit [name]`\
+All rules of the atom will be copied, including ones that they inherited from others

 A rule have a couple properties:
 - Width and height: How big the rule is - **Do not make it over 10 blocks in each direction**
 - Posiiton of origin: The coordinate of the atom that the rule centres on (Described more below)